QuaNilo/StockTradingAPP/README.md

 # Stock Tracking APP

-Project made for a University Project.
+Project made for a University Project where we were assigned an API and had to use fragments, RecyclerViews, Lifecycle Manipulations, JetPack Modules (e.g Retrofit), ViewModels and Github Actions Pipelines.

 ## Created By :